byui-cit/learning-modules/modules/js/organizing-functions/prepare1.md

 averageTwoNumbers(15, 20);
 ```

-When you use the function expression syntax (with a normal anonymous function OR an arrow function), the use of the function HAS to happen AFTER the function is created.
+When you use the function expression syntax (with a normal anonymous function OR an arrow function), the use of the function has to happen *after* the function is created.

 One question that usually comes up when using the expression syntax is, "Hey...aren't we just storing a function in a variable?
 If so, could we change the function stored in the variable?"
 The answer is yes though this is often an advanced JavaScript programming concept.
 If, on the other hand, your variable was a const instead of a let, no such change could be made.